kkrt-labs/kakarot/docs/general/kakarot_components.md

 # Kakarot Components and Deployment

-The entire Kakarot protocol is composed of 3 different kind of Starknet
+The entire Kakarot protocol is composed of 2 different kind of Starknet
 contracts:

 - Kakarot
-- Accounts
-  - EOA
-  - Contract account
+- Accounts (EOA & Contract Accounts)

 ## Kakarot